tnramalho/rockets/packages/nestjs-auth-router/README.md

 ### Overview of the Guard Router

-The Auth Guard Router module provides a routing mechanism for authentication rather than implementing authentication strategies directly.
+The Auth Router module provides a routing mechanism for authentication rather than implementing authentication strategies directly.
 It acts as a dispatcher that: